Jimdo/typings-for-css-modules-plugin/README.md

 ## Known issues

- - As the Plugin hooks into the compilation process of webpack the intial build may yield `ts-lint` errors.
-A simple restart of your webpack service will fix this problem!
+ - As the Plugin hooks into the compilation process of Webpack the intial build may yield `ts-lint` errors.
+A simple restart of Webpack should fix this problem!
- - As the Plugin writes files to disk and webpack gets notified of changes it immediatelly rebuilds, as no `real` changes will be detected however this should be much of an issue.
-To prevent this from happening you can **exclude** the **CSS Module Typingfiles** from Webpack.
+ - As the Plugin writes to disk Webpack gets notified of changes.
+This means it will probably retrigger a build immediatelly after finishing the first time.
+To prevent this you can add the generated typing files to an `ignore-list` for Webpack.